ThomasVuNguyen/comfySpace/README.md

 # comfyssh
-A comfortable SSH experience for beginners & customizable tool for the more advanced Built with Flutter for ease of cross-platform publishing (Android, iOS, web, Windows, Linux) Libraries & API: dartssh2 for ssh connection & sftp xterm for terminal emulator virtualkey for extra keyboard keys (Ctrl, Shift, etc.)
+A comfortable SSH experience for beginners & customizable tool for the more advanced.
+Built with Flutter for ease of cross-platform publishing (Android, iOS, web, Windows, Linux) Libraries & API:

+dartssh2 for ssh connection & sftp
+  xterm for terminal emulator
+  virtualkey for extra keyboard keys (Ctrl, Shift, etc.)
 Tools: